tonguwin/tedx_new/README.md

 3. Play around/add fun random boxes that are clickable

 ### NavBar
-1. Change the HUE logo on Navbar to the TEDxUCSD logo!
+1. DONE: Change the HUE logo on Navbar to the TEDxUCSD logo!
-2. Make the NavBar completely white and navbar font black
+2. DONE: Make the NavBar completely white and navbar font black
 3. Change hamburger button from appearing in the middle to appearing in a screen on the right

 ### General